 Proposal Submission:

-Any questions about the proposal or submission please contact Matthew Shetrone (mshetrone@ucolick.org) and UCOAC Chair, Shelley Wright (s2wright@ucsd.edu).
+Any questions about the proposal or submission please contact Matthew Shetrone (mshetrone@ucolick.org) and UCOAC Chair, Paul Robertson (probert1@uci.edu).

 Proposal Evaluation and Selection:

 Proposals will be evaluated and ranked by the UC Observatories Advisory Committee (UCOAC).
 The final decision on funding will be made by the UCO Director.
-Criteria for selection will include relevance to UCO goals for instrumentation and technology development, support of the capabilities of the Keck, Lick, and TMT Observatories, timeliness and feasibility of the proposed work, and benefit to the UC astronomical community as a whole.
+Criteria for selection will include relevance to UCO goals for instrumentation and technology development, impact on education or outreach across UC, support of the capabilities of the Keck, Lick, and TMT Observatories, timeliness and feasibility of the proposed work, and benefit to the UC astronomical community as a whole.
 Following the proposal selection, PI’s of successful proposals will be asked to provide the contact information of a financial officer at their campus to coordinate the transfer of funds.
 UCO will provide reviewer comments to all PIs after the selection process has been completed.

 Reporting Requirements: